ucsb-cs156/proj-courses/README.md

 # proj-courses

+This is a fake change to illustrate how to create a draft PR.

 This repo contains the code for the CMPSC 156 legacy code project "Courses Search".

 The project provides a web application where users can search for UCSB courses in various ways.